-Trigger Warning: This story contains mention of suicidal thoughts that may be triggering to some
+Disclaimer: This story contains mention of suicidal thoughts that may be upsetting to some

 “Mental illness has been my partner for as long as I can remember.
 As a toddler, I was sullen.
 Neighbors would refer to me as ‘the sad little girl.’
 Then I was sexually abused at the age of four.
 Somehow, in my life, the people I was supposed to trust the most were the ones that betrayed me.
 As a child, I tried to understand.
 It was very confusing for me.
 At school, we were always learning about stranger danger.
 But what about the danger from those you know?